I just LOVE Redmond Trading and all of their products. They are really great people to work with, too.

 Why Eat Clay?

-Clay can also be used as an internal detoxifying agent.
+Ancient people used clay as an internal detoxifying agent.
 So for real, people eat clay.

-Interestingly enough, it can provide relief both for diarrhea and constipation.
+Interestingly enough, I’ve found it can provide relief both for diarrhea and constipation.
 Crazy, right?

 There are so many ways to use clay that you’d be crazy NOT to have it in your house!

 THREE lucky Kitchen Stewardship readers will win 1 10 oz jar of Clay and 2 tubes of Facial Mud, valued at over $30 PLUS I have a printable “How to Use Clay” cheat sheet that I’ll send to EVERYONE who enters!

 Giveaways at Kitchen Stewardship are run via a Rafflecopter form, which means comments on this post do not count (and will be deleted).

 Please use the Rafflecopter widget below to enter and have fun!

 Email subscribers, please click over to the post to enter OR on the link above that says “a Rafflecopter giveaway.”
 In order to win you must use the Rafflecopter form above.
 Remember, comments here DO NOT COUNT and will be deleted.